bugstile/Warlords-Stats-dead-code/README.md

 ## Features
 - Retrieve all player stats from warlords website.
 - Data can be displayed, sorted and downloaded in a JSON format.
-- Request specific players by using
+- Request specific players data to be displayed only.
 - Drag'n'drop save files onto the map to load them

 ## Commands